chilliard99/CEN3031/Sprint1.md

      back:
      - Back-end Testing: A simple Deck struct and file was created with a function to return a hard-coded deck size.
 This was run through a Go test function with the appropriate passes and fails.
      - Card deck structure: Card and Deck structs were made with a deck constructor that would fill the deck with 52 cards, 13 for each of the 4 suits with no duplicates.
 Additionally an accessor function would return the index of a card in the deck array when provided with a card value int and a suit string.
 The test for the accessor function passed and failed when paired with correct and incorrect inputs respectively.
+     - Card names: A function was created to take the int value of a card and convert it into written word format as a string and concatenate it with the suit (i.e. "King of Clubs").

 Not-Completed: